ga-wdi-lessons/sql-intro/sql_basics.md

 ```

 This means: "run the psql program, connect to the database called 'library',
-then run the 'schema.sql' file in that database".
+then run the `schema.sql` file in that database".

 #### Loading a Seed File